v6d-io/v6d/docs/notes/key-concepts/data-accessing.rst

 Data Accessing
 ==============

-Vineyard supports distributed object sharing by-design, and provides both the IPCClient and RPCClient for data accessing.
-You would learn how accessing objects inside vineyard in various ways.
-For vineyard objects basics, please refer to :ref:`metadata-and-payloads` and :ref:`distributed-objects`.
+Vineyard is designed to support distributed object sharing and offers both IPCClient and RPCClient for efficient data access.
+This section will guide you through various methods of accessing objects within vineyard.
+For more information on vineyard object basics, please refer to :ref:`metadata-and-payloads` and :ref:`distributed-objects`.

 IPCClient vs. RPCClient
 -----------------------

-From the above figure, we can see that the data is partitioned across different vineyard instances.
-We have illustrated idea behind zero-copy sharing in :ref:`architecture-of-vineyard`.
+As depicted in the above figure, data is partitioned across different vineyard instances.
+The concept of zero-copy sharing was explained in :ref:`architecture-of-vineyard`.
-Memory mapping is only available from the clients on the same instance whereas the metadata is globally synchronized and available from clients that connect to instances on other hosts.
+Memory mapping is only available for clients on the same instance, while metadata is globally synchronized and accessible from clients connected to instances on other hosts.

-Vineyard provides two clients to support the IPC and RPC scenarios:
+Vineyard provides two clients to support IPC and RPC scenarios:

 - IPC Client

-  - Can only be connected to instances that deployed on the same hosts.
+  - Can only connect to instances deployed on the same host.
-  - Full support for local data accessing.
-Accessing local blobs can be done in a zero-copy enabled by memory mapping.
+  - Offers full support for local data access.
+Accessing local blobs is enabled by zero-copy memory mapping.

 - RPC Client

-  - Can be connected to any instance whose RPC endpoint is enabled
+  - Can connect to any instance with an enabled RPC endpoint.
-  - Limited support for remote data accessing.
-Creating and fetching remote blobs yields a considerable network transferring overhead.
+  - Provides limited support for remote data access.
+Creating and fetching remote blobs incurs considerable network transfer overhead.

 Local vs. Remote
 ^^^^^^^^^^^^^^^^

-The distributed shared objects are generally partitioned and each vineyard instance manages some chunks of the whole object.
-As shown in :ref:`distributed-objects`, a :code:`GlobalTensor` is partitioned into three chunks and each instance hold one chunk of type :code:`Tensor`.
+Distributed shared objects are typically partitioned, with each vineyard instance managing some chunks of the entire object.
+As shown in :ref:`distributed-objects`, a :code:`GlobalTensor` is partitioned into three chunks, and each instance holds one chunk of type :code:`Tensor`.

-**From the perspective of computing engines**, the distributed computing engines launches workers upon the vineyard instances.
-Each worker connects the co-located local instance and is responsible for processing chunks in the local instance.
-E.g., we start a Dask cluster on vineyard cluster illustrated in the picture above, and each Dask worker is responsible for executing computation on its local chunks.
-Some computing tasks require communication between workers, e.g., aggregation.
-In such cases the communication is performed by the computing engines itself (here the Dask cluster).
+**From the perspective of computing engines**, distributed computing engines launch workers on vineyard instances.
+Each worker connects to the co-located local instance and is responsible for processing chunks in that local instance.
+For example, when starting a Dask cluster on a vineyard cluster as illustrated in the picture above, each Dask worker is responsible for executing computations on its local chunks.
+Some computing tasks require communication between workers, such as aggregation.
+In these cases, the communication is performed by the computing engine itself (in this case, the Dask cluster).

 .. tip::

-    We assume the computing engines upon vineyard is responsible to schedule the tasks based on the awareness of the underlying data partitioning inside the vineyard cluster.
+    We assume that the computing engines built upon vineyard are responsible for scheduling tasks based on their awareness of the underlying data partitioning within the vineyard cluster.

-    Such a design fits commonly-used modern computing engines, e.g., GraphScope, Spark, Presto, Dask, Mars and Ray pretty well.
+    This design is well-suited for commonly-used modern computing engines,such as GraphScope, Spark, Presto, Dask, Mars, and Ray.

 Local Objects
 -------------

-Creating and accessing local objects in vineyard is easy as :code:`put` and :code:`get` (see :meth:`vineyard.IPCClient.put` and :meth:`vineyard.IPCClient.get`).
+Creating and accessing local objects in vineyard can be easily achieved using :code:`put` and :code:`get` methods (see :meth:`vineyard.IPCClient.put` and :meth:`vineyard.IPCClient.get`).

 .. code:: python
-   :caption: Creating and accessing local objects is easy as :code:`put` and :code:`get`
+   :caption: Effortlessly create and access local objects using :code:`put` and :code:`get`

     >>> import pandas as pd
     >>> import vineyard